hernanruscica/backend_template/README.md

-# MDV Sensores - Backend V2
+# Generic users, business, roles, permissions system

+## Author
+Cesar Hernan Ruscica
+### Enlaces:
+- <a href= 'https://www.linkedin.com/in/cesar-hernan-ruscica' target="_blank"> linkedin </a>
+- <a href= 'https://ruscica.com.ar' target="_blank"> ruscica.com.ar </a>

 ## Project Overview

-This project is the backend service for the MDV Sensores application.
+This project is the generic backend service for many uses.
 It's a robust and scalable RESTful API built with Node.js and Express.
 It handles user management, business logic, authentication, and permissions, providing a solid foundation for the application's needs.
 The architecture has been refactored to follow best practices, including a service layer, centralized error handling, and enhanced security.

 ## Technologies Used